summitt/Nope-Proxy/README.md

 - Use python code to reformat requests in history without changing outgoing or incomming requests. (e.g. Convert protobuf to JSON or human readable formats without modifying the incomming or outgoing traffic)

-## TCP Repeater
+## TCP/UDP Repeater

 ![](http://imgur.com/aNpzAdz.png)

-- TCP repeater can be used to replay requests to the client or server on the currently connected socket streams.
+- TCP/UDP repeater can be used to replay requests to the client or server on the currently connected socket streams.
 - Code Playground allows you to create a custom python payload based on the request currently displayed in the repeater.
-- Search TCP proxy History
+- Search TCP/UDP proxy history

 ## Configure the proxies